What Is Low Vision?

 The Low Vision Pilot Project

-If you are a low vision service provider such as Low Vision Rehabilitation Services and would like to be included in the Directory, you may fill out a form to sign up.
+If you are a low vision service provider and would like to be included in the Directory, you may fill out a form to sign up.
 To find out if you are eligible for inclusion in the AFB Directory of Services, see the eligibility requirements.

 To learn about low vision services that are available to you in your area, use VisionAware's Directory of Services to find help.